revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 </details>

 ---
-24. What do you understand by Circuit Breaker?
+24.What do you understand by Circuit Breaker?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)